 Hormone replacement medications

 Some cosmetics or medications used to treat ovarian and thyroid problems can also cause melasma, so you may want to check with your doctor if you’re taking these medications and noticing discoloration.

-Women with light brown skin, living in regions that have exposure to excessive sunlight are also at a higher risk for developing this condition.
+Women with light brown skin living in regions with exposure to excessive sunlight are also at a higher risk of developing this condition.

 Any thyroid malfunction that leads to overproduction of melanocyte-stimulating hormone and allergic reactions to medications and cosmetics can also lead to developing melasma.

 Some studies have even suggested that not having a basic skincare routine that includes a moisturizer with SPF can increase your chances of needing melasma treatment later in life.